Illimani and Huayna Potosi

 General Policies

 RMI’s program schedule and itineraries are subject to change or adjustment based on a number of factors.
-These include, but are not limited to, route conditions, weather, group strength, terrain, or other environmental factors, and many other factors.
+These include, but are not limited to, route conditions, weather, group strength, terrain, other environmental factors, and many other factors.
 RMI has complete discretion to change plans to accommodate any of these or other factors, including but not limited to increases in program fees, changes to program schedule or itinerary, and changes to guides or staff, as necessary for the proper and safe conduct of the program.
 Once the program has started, the Lead Guide will decide on any changes to the itinerary, including ending the program early if the continuation of the program may compromise the safety, health, or well-being of the group.

 We reserve the right to cancel any program due to inadequate signups, weather, route conditions, or for any other reason.
 In such a case, we will make every effort to reschedule the Participant on a different program date.
 If rescheduling is not possible, we will issue the Participant a refund for all program fees paid to RMI, less any non-refundable payments made on behalf of the Participant to secure any of the included land costs provided for this program, including but not limited to, hotel accommodations, transportation, transfers, tours, group equipment and food, permits, and local outfitter services, prior to the cancellation of the program.
 Additionally, RMI cannot be responsible for any non-refundable expenses the Participant incurred in preparation for the program (i.e., airline tickets, hotel reservations, rental cars, equipment purchases or rentals, etc.).

 Once a program begins, there are no refunds or credits for weather-related cancellations or for a program that may end early due to weather, route conditions, or any other circumstances that may compromise the health, safety, or well-being of the group.
 Furthermore, if the Participant decides for any reason not to begin a program or to discontinue a program at any time, no refunds or credits will be issued.
-The Participant will be responsible for all additional costs associated with an early departure, including but not limited to evacuation, transportation, hotel reservations, meals, etc.
+The Participant will be responsible for all additional costs associated with an early departure, including, but not limited to evacuation, transportation, hotel reservations, meals, etc.

 Land Costs are provided as a package, and refunds or credits will not be issued for any unused meals, accommodations, group transportation, or other unused costs.
 Accommodations are based on double occupancy.
 A Single Supplement Fee will be charged to those Participants occupying single accommodations either by choice or circumstance.
 If you are willing to share a room, we will make every effort to pair you with another same-gender team member.
 We will match willing same-gender team members based on the order of registration date.
 If we are unable to match you with another same-gender team member, a single supplement fee will be charged.
 The availability of single accommodations is limited in most of the hotels where we stay, and single accommodations are not available while in the mountains.